Kerala State Film Awards 2019: Jayasurya, Soubin Shahir & Nimisha Sajayan Are The Big Winners!

 Best Movie: Kantha: The Lover Of Colour

-Best Screenplay: Zakariya (Sudani From Nigeria)
+Best Debut Director: Zakariya (Sudani From Nigeria)

 Best Singer(Male): Vijay Yesudas